geoscience-community-codes/spatial_density/README.md

 # Read Me First

-### OVERVIEW:
+### OVERVIEW
 This perl script calculates a spatial density or spatial intensity grid (ASCII format) based on a gaussian kernel function using a SAMSE bandwith calculated using the 'ks' package, written by Tarn Duong <tarn.duong at gmail.com> which is a package using the statistical programming language R.

-### USAGE:
+### USAGE
 This spatial density program requires a configuration file: spatial_density.conf (default name) Please edit this file first and then attempt to run the script.
 The configuration file is specified on the command line.
 To run the script type:

->perl spatial_density.pl spatial_density.conf <
+>perl spatial_density.pl spatial_density.conf

 #### INSTALL THESE DEPENDENCIES FIRST
 Successfull script execution depends on some additonal programs and libraries.
-First, make sure you have installed the complete gcc suite of compilers (including, gcc. gfortran, gcc++, etc), the linear algebra libraries, blas, lapack, lapacke, armadillo, quadmath (and their corresponding devel packages), gmt (version 5), Proj4 (executables, libraries, devel packages), the R Statistical Programming Environment (R-base, R-devel, etc),
+First, make sure you have installed the complete gcc suite of compilers (including,
+-  gcc
+-  gfortran
+-  gcc++

+the linear algebra libraries (and their corresponding devel packages),
+-  blas
+-  lapack
+-  lapacke
+-  armadillo
+-  quadmath

+and some additional programs,
+-  gmt (version 5)
+-  Proj4 (executables, libraries, devel packages)
+-  R Statistical Programming Environment (R-base, R-devel, etc)

 ### perl script DEPENDENCIES
 The script depends on a number of perl modules:
->install PDL::Lite
+  * PDL::Lite
->install PDL::Core
+  * PDL::Core
->install PDL::MatrixOps
+  * PDL::MatrixOps
->install PDL::Basic
+  * PDL::Basic
->install PDL::LinearAlgebra
+  * PDL::LinearAlgebra

 These modules can be downloaded and installed using the perl installation program: